 - White horizontal lines on the toenail mean the nail was bumped or slammed on that part of the nail.

 - I know I get this regularly when I catch my finger in a closing door or drawer.

 - These white marks and white horizontal lines will eventually grow out and go away.

 - AKA White toenail fungus.

-- This is a toenail fungus that is said to be up to 10% of all toenail fungus.
+- White superficial onychomycosis is a toenail fungus that is up to 10% of all toenail fungus.

-- The tough part about the statistics is that there are microscopic amounts of fungus everywhere, and a biopsy will always usually show fungus.
+- The tough part about the statistics is that microscopic amounts of fungus are everywhere, and a biopsy will always show fungus.

 - The white part of the toenail is a normal portion of your tissue called the lunula.

-- This is a normal portion of anatomy where the nail starts to grow.
+- This white part of the toenail (called the lunula) is normal anatomy where the nail starts to grow.

 - At the root of this is the nail germinal matrix.